 Toughest decision: Could the Ravens part ways with Ray Rice?
 The concerning video of him dragging his unconscious fianceé through an Atlantic City hotel looks bad, as Newsome said, but Harbaugh has given Rice an early show of support.
 Still, that possible discipline case combined with some flagging production on the field might be enough to change the Ravens' minds about his place on the team, even if it's not clear if there's a bell-cow back on the roster right now.

-Best-case offseason scenario: Right now, the Ravens have only four draft picks, but they could receive as many as four compensatory picks (and possibly ones in the third and fourth rounds) for the free agency losses last year of Ed Reed, Paul Kruger, Dannelle Ellerbe and Cary Williams.
+Best-case offseason scenario: Right now, the Ravens have only four draft picks, but they could receive as many as four compensatory picks (and possibly ones in the third and fourth rounds) for the losses last year of Ed Reed, Paul Kruger, Dannelle Ellerbe and Cary Williams in free agency.
 That should help make up for the picks traded for Monroe, but there's a lot of work still to do.
 They must fix the O-line first, and the best way to help do that would be to land a center and bring back Monroe.
 Then, they will have to add playmakers — including a tight end if Pitta walks in free agency — and get some safety help.

 Previous Blueprints: 32.
 Houston Texans; 31.
 Washington Redskins; 30.
 Jacksonville Jaguars; 29.
 Cleveland Browns; 28.
 Oakland Raiders; 27.
 Atlanta Falcons; 26.
 Tampa Bay Buccaneers; 25.
 Minnesota Vikings; 24.
 Buffalo Bills; 23.
 Detroit Lions; 22.
 Tennessee Titans; 21.
 New York Giants; 20.
 St. Louis Rams; 19.
 Chicago Bears